 Asphalt Shingle Weight and Tonnage Planning

-When you mix shingle debris with framing or sheathing offcuts, we route the container to our general c&d debris service—keeping your asphalt-only tear-offs on our specialized roofing line.
-This ensures your site stays organized through every phase of construction.
+When you mix shingle debris with framing or sheathing offcuts, we route that load to our general c&d debris service—keeping your project compliant.
+Pure asphalt tear-offs stay on our standard roofing container lineup, which helps keep your waste costs down.

 Close-up of stacked asphalt three-tab shingle tear-off debris inside a matte-black roofing roll-off dumpster, weathered steel rear door swung open showing the low-wall walk-in entry, bright outdoor light, clean documentary composition